ASA Science Policy Fellowships

 - Coordinating ASA participation in statistics and science and technology coalition events

 - Speaking publicly on behalf of the ASA, especially for colloquia

 - Contributing to communications to ASA members about science policy (e.g., Amstat News, Enews, social media)

 Fellowship candidates are expected to possess an excellent record of accomplishment, a strong commitment to public service, superb interpersonal and communication skills, and a demonstrated ability to multitask and work on a team.

-Applications for the fellowship are requested by December 31, with consideration done on a rolling basis.
+When the position is open again, the application process is the following.
 Interested applicants holding a PhD in statistics—or a closely related science—should submit a letter of application, short résumé, writing samples (nontechnical if available), and contact information for three professional references.
 (Outstanding applicants with an MS in statistics or related science also will be considered.)
 The letter of application should not exceed two pages and should explain the applicant's policy interest and reason for applying, scientific and professional background, and attributes and experience that would make the applicant effective in this position.

 These materials should be submitted via email to ASA Director of Science Policy Steve Pierson: firstname.lastname@example.org.
 Questions about this opportunity and application requirements also may be directed to Steve.

 The compensation is competitive with that of congressional science fellows and other DC-area policy fellows.